Dr. S A Schumacher

 Dr. Schumacher is the founder and director of the Achilles Foot Health Centre, a facility devoted to medical and surgical care of the foot and ankle.

-Dr. Schumacher is Board Certified by both major certification boards of his profession.
+Dr. Schumacher, a member of the College of Physicians and Surgeons, is Board Certified by both major certification boards of his profession.
 He is a Board Certified Founder and Emeritus Diplomate with the American Board of Podiatric Medicine.
 Dr. Schumacher is also board certified in foot surgery by the American Board of Foot and Ankle Surgery.

 Dr. Schumacher is the only practitioner in the province of British Columbia with both certifications.